patinoale/WhaleScope/README.md

 # App Inspiration

 People who love whales need a place to obtain info about the best places to go whale watching and share their amazing adventures when they get back.

 # Design Inspiration

 We wanted to share the true mysticism and beauty of these majestic creatures.
-Where better to show them, then in their natural habitat.
+Where better to show them then in their natural habitat.
 We aim to invoke the feeling of swimming with the whales while celebrating their magnificence.

 # Languages Used
 * Python